Eventual-Inc/Daft/docs/source/learn/user_guides/dataframe-operations.rst

 Reordering Rows
 ---------------

-Rows in a DataFrame can be reordered based on some column using ``.sort``.
+Rows in a DataFrame can be reordered based on some column using :meth:`df.sort() <daft.DataFrame.sort>`.
 Daft also supports multi-column sorts for sorting on multiple columns at once.

 .. code-block:: python